 Every business, no matter its size, is a potential victim of cybercrime.
-This is because every business holds information that can be used or sold by cybercriminals on the dark web, like clients’ social security numbers and personal contact information.
-In fact, according to a research by the Ponemon Institute, about 70% of small- and medium-sized businesses (SMBs) experienced a data breach in 2018.
+This is because every business stores information that can be used or sold by cybercriminals on the dark web, like clients’ social security numbers and personal contact information.
+In fact, according to research by the Ponemon Institute, about 70% of small- and medium-sized businesses (SMBs) experienced a data breach in 2018.

 But what’s so terrible about a data breach?
-It’s not so much as what happens during the incident, but how the messy aftermath can affect your business.
+It’s not so much what happens during the incident, but how the messy aftermath can affect your business.
 Here’s what you have to deal with if your data gets compromised.